Inquests in England and Wales: Where an inquest is needed

 Where the cause of death is unknown, the coroner may order a post mortem examination in order to determine whether the death was violent.
 If the death is found to be non-violent, an inquest is unnecessary.

-In 2004 in England and Wales, there were 514,000 deaths of which 225,500 were referred to the coroner.
-Of those, 115,800 resulted in post-mortem examinations and there were 28,300 inquests, 570 with a jury.
+In 2024 in England and Wales, there were (provisionally) 568,600 deaths of which 174,878 were referred to the coroner.
+Of those, 81,185 resulted in post-mortem examinations and there were 36,601 inquests, 546 with a jury.
 In 2014 the Royal College of Pathologists claimed that up to 10,000 deaths a year recorded as being from natural causes should have been investigated by inquests.
 They were particularly concerned about people whose death occurred as a result of medical errors.
 "We believe a medical examiner would have been alerted to what was going on in Mid-Staffordshire long before this long list of avoidable deaths reached the total it did," said Archie Prentice, the pathologists' president.

+Following further pressure in 2015 from the Royal College of Pathologists citing the Harold Shipman murders as evidence that reforms to the issuing of death certificates was necessary the Department of Justice began a review which was published in August 2024.

 Juries

 A coroner must summon a jury for an inquest if the death was not a result of natural causes and occurred when the deceased was in state custody (for example in prison, police custody, or whilst detained under the Mental Health Act 1983); or if it was the result of an act or omission of a police officer; or if it was a result of a notifiable accident, poisoning or disease.
-The senior coroner can also call a jury at his or her own discretion.
+The senior coroner can also call a jury at their own discretion.
 This discretion has been heavily litigated in light of the Human Rights Act 1998, which means that juries are required now in a broader range of situations than expressly required by statute.